Flawed Online Tutorials Led To Vulnerabilities In Software

 Remember the left-pad crisis that broke the Internet because a developer removed his npm packages over a dispute?
 How hard is to write a left-pad function [haneycodes.net]?

-The real problem is tutorial poisoning (Score:1)
+The real problem is tutorial poisoning (Score:2)